Fertilising your house plants: everything you need to know

 Potassium

-Helps plants make carbohydrates and help it fight disease.
+Helps plants make carbohydrates and help them fight disease.

-There are three other nutrients that you might find in fertilisers:
+There are other micronutrients that you might find in fertilisers, such as:

 Calcium – improves the soil